bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures

-In addition, identifying latent rank is a fundamental aspect of any factor model.
-Most Bayesian NMF methods take a heuristic approach: they fit a separate model for each rank and optimize regularized metrics such as the Bayesian information criterion (BIC) \citep{rosales2016, gori2018sigfit} or determine the ``elbow'' of metrics such as mean squared error (MSE) or cosine similarity \citep{gori2018sigfit, islam2022uncovering}.
-This is a computationally intensive process and requires post hoc, and potentially subjective, model selection.
+Further, identifying latent rank is a fundamental aspect of any factor model.
+Most Bayesian NMF methods take a heuristic approach, fitting a separate model for each rank and optimizing regularized metrics such as the Bayesian information criterion (BIC) \citep{rosales2016, gori2018sigfit} or determining the ``elbow'' of metrics such as MSE or cosine similarity \citep{gori2018sigfit, islam2022uncovering}.
+This process is computationally intensive and relies on post hoc and potentially subjective model selection.

-Existing methods that automatically learn rank as part of the Bayesian model with automatic relevance determination (ARD) do so by optimizing the posterior numerically, which means they are fast but result in point estimates without posterior uncertainties \citep{kasar2015whole}.
-Another recent method, compressive NMF \citep[{\tt CompNMF}]{zito2024compressive}, is able to learn rank automatically while maintaining posterior uncertainty, but it does not ease the computational burden of Poisson augmentation.
+Existing methods address subsets of these challenges, but trade off posterior uncertainty, computational efficiency, and rank learning in different ways (Table \ref{tab:software}).
+SignatureAnalyzer \citep{kasar2015whole} uses automatic relevance determination (ARD) to learn rank as part of the Bayesian model.
+It avoids Poisson augmentation by optimizing the posterior numerically, but as a result, it provides only point estimates without posterior uncertainties.
+On the other hand, SigFit \citep{gori2018sigfit} avoids Poisson augmentation by performing posterior inference in Stan \citep{carpenter2017stan}, which implements Hamiltonian Monte Carlo \citep{neal2011mcmc}, but selects rank heuristically across candidate models.
+Compressive NMF \citep{zito2024compressive} learns rank automatically while maintaining posterior uncertainty, but relies on computationally expensive Poisson augmentation.

-Table \ref{tab:software} summarizes the relative strengths of existing methods for Poisson Bayesian NMF and identifies the gap that this work addresses: we introduce a Gibbs sampler for Bayesian Poisson NMF which 1) is computationally efficient by avoiding Poisson augmentation, 2) automatically determines latent rank as a part of the Bayesian model, and 3) reports posterior uncertainties.
-We avoid the computationally intensive Poisson augmentation through Metropolis Hastings sampling with high-overlap, geometry-informed proposals derived from a Normal-likelihood Bayesian NMF.
-We show the accuracy and efficiency of this approach through simulation studies and apply it to 32 cancer types from the Pan-Cancer Analysis of Whole Genomes (PCAWG) database \citep{icgc2020pan}.
-We also provide an open-source R software package, {\tt bayesNMF}, which is available on GitHub at \href{https://github.com/jennalandy/bayesNMF}{jennalandy/bayesNMF}.
+To our knowledge, no method simultaneously 1) avoids Poisson augmentation, 2) learns rank within the Bayesian formulation, and 3) reports posterior uncertainty.
+This paper introduces two innovations to address this gap.
+First, we define high-overlap proposals for Metropolis-Hastings-within-Gibbs sampling to avoid Poisson augmentation.
+Second, we define a BIC-based sparsity prior to learn rank within the Bayesian model.
+The accuracy and efficiency of the combined approach are evaluated through simulation studies, and results are presented on 32 cancer types from the Pan-Cancer Analysis of Whole Genomes (PCAWG) database \citep{icgc2020pan}.
+Methods are implemented in an open-source R package, {\tt bayesNMF}, available on GitHub at \href{https://github.com/jennalandy/bayesNMF}{jennalandy/bayesNMF}.